delaurentis

 What is the best way to write on page copy?

 The best way to write Web page copy is in an easy to read format.
 The copy should flow freely, and lead the visitor either to convert to a customer, or to seek even more information from the website.
 Placing the sought after keywords in natural locations throughout the information, in the page headings, and title tags will enhance the page’s keyword value.
 It will also prevent keyword stuffing possibilities as the keywords are not all packed into the page’s informational or sales copy.
+A number of good keyword density tools are available.
+They include:

 Search Engine World’s Keyword Density Analyzer